SingleManTH/agiletoolkit.org/docs/architecture/mvc.md

 In many MVC frameworks the View is defined as the complete response.

-By contrast, in Agile Toolkit a View is any component that generates output in HTML, XML, JSON or other response format.
+By contrast, in Agile Toolkit a View is any component that uses the Agile Toolkit template engine  to generate output in HTML, XML, JSON or other response format.
 So for an HTML request a View can be:

 * **A low-level component** such as a button, a dropdown menu or a  search box
 * **A composite component** composed from low-level components, such as a complex grid or a complete form